DrNabil/CS501-Nabil-Benmoussa/README.md

 # important links

-To better master deep learning, you can visit  Dr. Saad Laouadi's GitHub Repository
+To better master deep learning, you can visit  # Dr. Saad Laouadi's GitHub Repository.